adiman1/liveheartrate/data source/source_explained.md

 Since there are 8 bits, each one signifies the presence/absence of a feature.

+Therfore the SIG Defined flag attributes for each bit in Byte 0 are

 | Bit | Meaning                                             |
 |-----|-----------------------------------------------------|
 | 0   | Heart Rate format: 8-bit or 16-bit                  |